 When you first begin applying lip color, there will be more of the product.
 That’s why starting at the center is essential, where color tends to fade faster.
 You want a little bit of extra product in that spot.

 Use A Brush For Application

 It’s easy to wipe a tube across your lips, but that’s not the way to make it stay in place.
 Instead, invest in a lipstick brush.
 Then, dab the lipstick brush on the lipstick and apply.

-Using a lipstick brush will help the color blend into the coat of lipliner, which is a must if they are not the exact same shade.
+A lipstick brush will help the color blend into the coat of lipliner, which is a must if they are not the same shade.
 It can also guarantee that you get in all the little nooks and crannies on your lips for an even color that looks flawless.

 Finally, using a lipstick brush can help your lip color last longer because you use a thinner coat of the product.
 That means that there will be less that will wear off.
-Applying the right number of coats is important, but you don’t want them to be thick coats.
-That’s where using a lip brush truly outshines applying lipstick using only the tube.
+Applying the correct number of coats is essential, but you don’t want them thick.
+That’s where a lip brush truly outshines applying lipstick using only the tube.